 Apache Cassandra

-History, architecture and features of Apache Cassandra.
+History, architecture, and core engineering trade-offs of Apache Cassandra.

 Wide-column store